 A training and staff development program for local WIC agency staff is key to maintaining quality services.
 The following steps, in addition to on-the-job training, will assure new WIC staff will have the knowledge and skills to perform their role in the WIC clinic.

 All new WIC staff must go through an initial training program.
-New staff must either complete all New Staff Training Plan activities or complete a similar training program provided by the local agency.
+New staff must either complete all the New Staff Training Guide Phase(s) appropriate to their role/activities or complete a similar training program provided by the local agency.

-- Training provided by the local agency must cover all topics included in the state New Staff Training Plan.
+- Training provided by the local agency must cover all topics included in the state New Staff Training Guide.

-- The New Staff Training Plan and Preceptor Guide is frequently updated.
+- The New Staff Training Guide Phases 1-4 is frequently updated.
 Agencies should regularly assure their agency-specific training plan is comparable.

 - If you have questions about your local agency training, contact your State Consultant.

-NOTE: Agencies can request a tracking document from Carole.email@example.com to update the local agency training plan and assure it is comparable to the state training plan.
+NOTE: Local Agencies with their own training plan can request a tracking document from Carole.email@example.com that shows what changes have been made to the NST guide to assure that their training plan is comparable to the state training guide.

-The New Staff Training Plan and Preceptor Guide (WORD):
+The New Staff Training Guide - Phases 1-4 :

 - Offers a comprehensive outline of WIC training required to attain minimum competencies.